NOAA-GSL/VxIngest/classic_sql_to_cb/README.md

 python3 run_gsd_ingest_threads.py  -s ${HOME}/VXingest/test/load_spec_gsd-stations-v01.yaml -c ${HOME}/adb-cb1-credentials
 ```
 This script will consider all the above load_spec files and it will find the latest time for each that exists in the couchbase bucket
-and the latest time that exists in the gsd table and use those values as a total time range.
+and the latest time that exists in the sql table and use those values as a total time range.
 The total time range will be further divided into one week intervalse that will
 be used to bound the run_gsd_ingest_threads.py.
 This script uses nohup because it might take a long time to run.
 It also runs in the background and this example puts the output into a log file.